MikeMutter/MyScripts/README.md

  2. chmod +x ./Maven_Debian_setup.sh
  3. ./Maven_Debian_setup.sh

-Maven_Debian_setup.sh = make sure to look for 'mike' and change to your username. at the end of the script it will end within another script "totalrecon", after dependencies are installed select option 88 to install all programs to complete the setup.
+Maven_Debian_setup.sh = make sure to look for 'mike' and change to your username. still a work in progress. adding some more programs and dependencies to complete the setup.
 Its not a pretty script but it completes its purpose.
 This script does autoclean and is only intended for after a fresh installation of Debian buster.

 After script runs add virtualbox.list to /etc/apt/sources.list.d
                       "deb [arch=amd64] https://download.virtualbox.org/virtualbox/debian buster contrib"